-Most people who try Residential or Intensive Outpatient Group Therapy do become comfortable and familiar with the process over a short period of time (within a few weeks).
+Most people who try Intensive Outpatient Group Therapy do become comfortable and familiar with the process over a short period of time (within a few weeks).
 Many leading addiction recovery experts, clinicians and researchers believe that the Intensive Outpatient Group Therapy process produces stronger and longer-lasting addiction recovery for many people, as compared to individual psychotherapy.

 As the group members begin to feel more comfortable, you will be able to speak freely.
 The psychological safety of the group will allow the expression of those feelings that are often difficult to express outside of group therapy.
 You will begin to ask for the support you need.
 You will be encouraged to tell people what you expect of them.

 In a group therapy setting, you probably will be most helped and satisfied if you talk about your feelings.
 It is important to keep in mind that you are the one who determines how much you disclose in a group.
 You will not be forced to tell you deepest and innermost thoughts.